yiisoft/validator/docs/guide/configuring-rules-via-php-attributes.md

 ### Instances

 Passing instances in the scope of attributes is only possible as of PHP 8.1.
-This means using attributes for complex rules like `Composite`, `Each` and `Nested` or rules that take instances as arguments, can be problematic with PHP 8.0.
+This means using attributes for complex rules such as `Composite`, `Each` and `Nested` or rules that take instances as arguments, can be problematic with PHP 8.0.

 The first workaround is to upgrade to PHP 8.1 - this is fairly simple since it is a minor version.
 Tools like [Rector] can ease the process of upgrading the code base by automating routine tasks.